About counselling and psychotherapy

 The two are used interchangeably.
 Some therapy folk feel very strongly about the difference, others don’t.

 I don’t feel strongly about the difference.
-What I can offer is both and as a person centred therapist, I will always be guided by you as the client.
+What I offer is both and as a person centred therapist, I will always be guided by you as the client.